-In accordance with Article10 and 10bis of the amended statutes the powers and remuneration of the managing director, the members of the management and authorized agents shall be fixed by the Board of Directors.
+In accordance with Article 10 and 10bis of the amended statutes the powers and remuneration of the managing director, the members of the management and authorized agents shall be fixed by the Board of Directors.

 The Executive Committee is responsible for ensuring the respect of all laws and regulation governing the activities of ING in Luxembourg, the management of all risks of any nature in relation with its activities, and of the Bank's funding.
-The Executive Committee will report on these different topics and will discuss the management of risk and internal control with the Audit & Risk Committee and the Board of Directors.
+The Executive Committee will report on these different topics to the relevant management bodies and/or specialized committees.